Music - Drawing Room Chamber Concerts

 About the Host: Eric Knorr

-The Drawing Room Chamber Concert Series is hosted by Eric Knorr, a devoted supporter of chamber music and a longtime presence at the Hayner.
+The Drawing Room Chamber Concert Series is hosted by Eric Knorr, a devoted supporter of chamber music and a much loved presence at the Hayner.
 With warmth and insight, Eric introduces each concert, offering audiences background on the performers, the repertoire, and the traditions of chamber music.
 His thoughtful introductions make the series welcoming to newcomers while enriching the experience for seasoned concertgoers.

 Photos from previous Drawing Room Chamber Concerts